Kowari

 The kowari (Dasyuroides byrnei), also known by its Diyari name kariri, is a small carnivorous marsupial native to the gibber deserts of central Australia.
 It is the sole member of the genus Dasyuroides.

 Other names for the species include brush-tailed marsupial rat, bushy-tailed marsupial rat, kawiri, Kayer rat, and Byrne's crest-tailed marsupial rat.

 Taxonomy

-The kowari was first described Sir Walter Baldwin Spencer in 1896, based on a type specimen collected near Charlotte Waters in the Northern Territory.
-The species was names in honour of Patrick Michael Byrne, the telegraph operator at the Charlotte Waters Telegraph Station who handed the specimen to Spencer.
+The kowari was first described by Sir Walter Baldwin Spencer in 1896, based on a type specimen collected near Charlotte Waters in the Northern Territory.
+The species was named in honour of Patrick Michael Byrne, the telegraph operator at the Charlotte Waters Telegraph Station who handed the specimen to Spencer.
 However, it is likely that the specimen was first collected by a person from the Arrernte nation.

 The kowari is a member of the family Dasyuridae, and the sole member of genus Dasyuroides.
 For some time it was included in the genus Dasycercus with the mulgaras, however recent genetic work has confidently separated the kowari as their sister-taxon.

 It was once thought that there were two subspecies, however these were based on minor morphological differences and they are no longer recognised: